10 Questions to Ask a Home Builder

 - Build an entirely custom home.

 Select a builder who offers the right option for you.

 The term “custom” can be varied when it comes to builders.
 Many may offer a completely tailored experience where you can select every hardware and finish, from electrical outlets to ceiling fans.

 Some may give you a few choices regarding paint colors, tile, or countertop choices.
 Others still may provide you the option to rearrange floor plans or knock out walls for a more open-concept space.
-If you have specific desires and ideas, it is crucial to select a builder who is flexible and experienced in customizations.
+If you have specific desires and ideas, it is crucial to select a builder who is flexible and experienced in modern customizations.

 4. What is the design process?

 Ask about how involved you get to be in the design process.
 Many builders may have a showroom where you can see the elements they typically use.
 If you have specific finishes you would like to implement that they are not used to selecting, do they have a way to find them?
 It is also a good idea to ask about how soon you will have to begin making decisions.

 5. What features are included in the base price for the home?